jonnonz1/nz-statute-book/acts/public/2002/victims-rights-act-2002.md

   (a) means the date of disposal of all appeals (if any) against conviction of the offence, or a sentence imposed for the offence, or both, lodged by the date when the time for lodging those appeals expires; and
   (b) if there are no rights of appeal of that kind, the date on which proceedings relating to the offence are otherwise finally determined.
 (3) Subsection (1) does not apply to—
-  (a) the victim concerned, a member of court staff, member of the police, probation officer, or prosecutor; and (b) any other person (other than the offender) if the judicial officer, in his or her discretion and on an application for the purpose, orders that the other person need not return the copy or copies of the statement.
+  (a) the victim concerned, a member of court staff, Police employee, probation officer, or prosecutor; and (b) any other person (other than the offender) if the judicial officer, in his or her discretion and on an application for the purpose, orders that the other person need not return the copy or copies of the statement.

 ### 25 Judicial officer may withhold part of statement from offender to protect victim's physical safety or security